duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_dashboard.md

   <img src="dashboard_mission_control_auto.png" style='width: 35em'/>
 </div>

-In this page you can see what the duckiebot sees and you can see lateral and angular speed of your robot, and a plot of left and right motor speed.It is the page that lets you monitor and control your Duckiebot.
+In this page you can see what the Duckiebot sees and you can see lateral and angular speed of your robot, and a plot of left and right motor speed.It is the page that lets you monitor and control your Duckiebot.
 The top of the page should be similar to the following image,

 Note: If you do not see the camera view, make sure you are accessing the dashboard using `https://ROBOT_HOSTNAME.local/` instead of directly accessing the dashboard using robot IP address.